 It can be used to mimic the hues of onscreen action, follow the beat of music or simply provide a static colour wash for your walls.

 It can also be incorporated into a Hue smart lighting system for ultra-sweet lounge vibes .

 Overall, the 803 is a mouth-watering OLED prospect.
 Sharp design, great images – including when working with less than pristine sources, crucially – and with the always-tantalising bonus of Ambilight, it has the chops to rival the likes of LG’s C8 and Sony’s AF8.

 Factor in a competitive price and add in a great picture processor upgrade, and you have another good reason to scratch your head furiously before buying a new TV.
+And with Black Friday deals beckoning, it may get even tougher to choose.
 It's a hard life…